IGA Deployment Methodology

 Good IGA implementation may decrease this lead time from weeks to hours or minutes.

 Security & Compliance: Good control over user access.
 Having good control over user access is one of main goals in information security.
 And real organizations are quite away from achieving this goal.
-Security managers struggle to get user access under control and know who has access where and why.
+Security managers struggle to get user access under control and know who has access to what and why.

 Furthermore, good technical description of application roles enables easy deprovisioning of user access.
 The word easy means that the unexpected errors caused by removal of entitlement can be minimized.
 When such errors are minimized, security managers have easier life pushing people to remove unnecessary access.
 Especially when people know that creating access is easy and fast.